VicCAlq/moonkind/README.md

 t.tbl({4, 5, 6}) -- Returns {4, 5, 6}

-c.bool("True") -- Returns "false" and "Incorrect type: (True) is not a boolean" t.tbl("False") -- Throws erro with message "Incorrect type: (False) is not a boolean"
+c.bool("True") -- Returns "false" and "Incorrect type: (True) is not a boolean" t.bool("False") -- Throws erro with message "Incorrect type: (False) is not a boolean"
 ```

 None of the functions in this library will do type conversion or coercion, either implicitly or explicitly.
 This is by design, to ensure you're getting precisely what you expect.